Application Configuration Object

 }

-# Create basic application
+# Create basic application using the unified client interfacebasic_app_obj = client.application.create(basic_app)

-# Advanced application with security attributes
+# Advanced application with security attributessecure_app = {

 "name": "secure-chat",